josdejong/jsoneditor/docs/api.md

   Enable filtering, sorting, and transforming JSON using a [JMESPath](http://jmespath.org/) query.
 Only applicable for mode 'tree'.
 True by default.

+- `{Number} maxVisibleChilds`

+  Number of children allowed for a given node before the "show more / show all" message appears (in 'tree', 'view', or 'form' modes).
+100 by default.

 ### Methods

 #### `JSONEditor.collapseAll()`